Evolutionary Biology

 Our new paper in Evolution & Development tries to explain why the role of plasticity in evolution is contentious – can plasticity really explain why adaptive evolution happens or is it an unnecessary add-on to genes and natural selection?
 To understand why people come to different conclusions, we took a closer look at how biologists make use of idealizations to deliver evolutionary explanations.
 We also reflect on what makes some explanations better than others.
 We think the analysis is quite helpful, hopefully others will agree – click here to read the paper.

-Miguel Brun-Usan joins the group!Sept 2ndpale_line
+Miguel Brun-Usan joins the group!Sep 2ndpale_line

 We are very happy that Miguel joins us in Lund after finishing his postdoc in Richard Watson’s group at Southampton.
 Miguel will extend our previous collaborative work on evolvability and also embark on a new project that brings mechanistic models to an empirical project headed by Nathalie Feiner.
 Welcome Miguel!